Approx. 144,000 words

 But the image that stays with you is that of the Cabbagetown from which Trilling escaped.
 It's a place of great sadness and resignation, but also of humanity that loves and laughs and cries, and hopes for a better future.

-The Cabbagetown of which Garner wrote was later bulldozed and replaced in Toronto with Regent Park housing development, more like a planned slum, which is in turn, at this time of writing, being replaced again by another urban development.
+The Cabbagetown of which Garner wrote was later bulldozed and replaced in Toronto with the Regent Park housing development, more like a planned slum, which in turn, at this time of writing, is being replaced by another urban development.
 The Toronto area now known as "Old Cabbagetown" is just north of the Cabbagetown of the novel and has long been gentrified into a fashionable, middle-class community.
 I actually lived there for two years as a student when the spreading yuppies and the remaining working-class residents were sharing streets, before the former took over completely.

 No one, I recall, eulogized the former neighbourhood to the south.
 Though it is easy to empathize with its former residents in a novel as bluntly truthful as Cabbagetown.